 your location.
 Then set the administrator password

-(user root).
+(user root

 After that, a new SSH host key is generated.
 It is used to authenticate the system to a remote access client[6] (GUI or command line SSH).
 You should write down the reported key fingerprint and compare it with the fingerprint reported by SSH or the GUI when making the first remote connection to the system.
-The SSH host keys should be the same for all Kernun installations on the same computer.
+The SSH host keys should be the same for all Kernun UTM installations on the same computer.
 Therefore, if an SSH host key exists during the installation, it is copied to the newly installed system partition and the generation of a new key is skipped during the initial configuration.
 The GUI and command line installers look for an SSH host key in the current system partition.
 The standalone installer takes an SSH host key from the first system partition that contains one and is different from the partition, in which the installation is taking place.

-Answer n to the following question (or
+to the following question (or

-just press <Enter>) if you
+just press <Enter>

 want to input the basic configuration parameters and generate the

-initial Kernun configuration file.
+initial Kernun UTM configuration file.

 Fingerprint of the SSH host DSA key.
 Compare this value with the value